Muhammad-Shaharyar-0/Donation-Managment-System/README.md

 # Donation-Managment-System
-Project made using jave in netbeans 8.2
+Project made using java in netbeans 8.2